-The first basic principle of making virtual teams work is to get the team to meet physically in the early stages of the team.
+The first basic principle of managing remote teams is to get the team to meet physically in the early stages of the team.
 Face-to-face communication is still the best way to build relationships among team members and foster trust.
 Indeed, as one study shows, virtual teams that met face-to-face in the early stages of the team had higher levels of trust than virtual teams that did not meet face-to-face, and these trust levels were sustained over time.

-But what if it was not possible to bring your virtual team together?
+But what if it's not possible to bring your virtual team together?

 Social ice breakers are great for finding out about whether your teammates have ever gone skydiving but it doesn’t do much for creating trust.
 Research suggests two underlying strategies for facilitating trust development.

 - ability, having the necessary skills and knowledge to successfully perform a role,

 - integrity, the belief that your teammate is of moral character